michaeljolley/michaeljolley.github.io/content/posts/2020/2020-06-11-using-netlify-functions-with-gridsome-for-blog-comments.md

 There's an old saying "To a man with a hammer, everything looks like a nail."
 Lately, no matter the problem I face, serverless functions seem like the answer.
 So why stop now?
 Let's make a serverless function that we trigger via an HTTP Post request.
 We'll send it information about the comment and let it create a file in my repo with the details.

 We'll need a few more npm packages before we can write our function.
-These will be used to communicate with the GitHub Rest API, manipulate querystring information and convert objects to YAML.
+These will be used to communicate with the GitHub Rest API, manipulate query string information, and convert objects to YAML.

 ```bash
 npm install --save @octokit/rest querystring js-yaml